T-U-R-A/tura-coding-book/Chapter1.typ

 *Explanation* :

 The trick we exploit here is to first print all the numbers up to n of one parity (odd or even), and then print all the numbers of the opposite parity.
+This is because the difference between consecutive odd numbers is always greater than 1.

 *Code :*